 Originality/value - This paper describes lessons from a unique design-based research project with both practical and conceptual implications for more, better civic participation in complex government policymaking.

 Epstein, D., Newhart, M., & Vernon, R. (forthcoming).
-The “Analog” Aspects of Online Public Engagement in Policymaking.
+Not by Technology Alone: The “Analog” Aspects of Online Public Engagement in Policymaking.
 Government Information Quarterly.

 Between Twitter revolutions and Facebook elections, there is a growing belief that information and communication technologies are changing the way democracy is practiced.
 The discourse around e-government and online deliberation is frequently focused on technical solutions and based in the belief that if you build it correctly they will come.
 This paper departs from the literature on digital divide to examine barriers to online civic participation in policy deliberation.More